xihui/WebPDA/README.md

 The variable in a process is called [Process Variable (PV)](http://en.wikipedia.org/wiki/Process_variable).
-For example, the temperature of a furnace,  the price of a stock, the blood pressure of a person can all be considered as PV, so WebPDA can be widely used for process control or SCADA, financial, health, weather, environment systems etc,.
+For example, the temperature of a furnace,  the price of a stock, the blood pressure of a person can all be considered as PV, so WebPDA can be widely used for SCADA, financial, health, weather, environment monitoring, measurement and control systems etc,.

 Goals & features:
 ----------------